Crissy Moran

-Crissy Moran (born December 22, 1975) is a Christian public speaker who is a former American pornographic actress.
+Crissy Moran (born December 22, 1975) is an American Christian public speaker who is a former pornographic actress.
 She began working in adult entertainment in 1999, and between 2001 and 2006 had performed in over 50 adult films.
 In 2006, Moran became a devout Christian and quit working in the adult industry.
 After retirement, she began speaking about her experiences in porn and appearing in national media projects addressing what she considers "the harms of pornography," associating adult films with human sex trafficking and the exploitation of women and children.

 Career

 Adult film

 Moran's career in the adult industry began in the fall of 1999 when she responded to an internet ad for models.
 At the time, she was working at a Hooters restaurant in Jacksonville, Florida.
 However, she felt that the environment became degrading and she began seeking employment elsewhere.
 She left Hooters and began working in a variety of other jobs which included a local retail store, the County Clerk of Courts, and the Supervisor of Elections office.

 One day, after posting bikini photos of herself on the Internet, she received email responses that led to her modeling in Miami and Los Angeles for Playboy and Hustler.
 She found greater financial success through establishing her own online pornography site.
 After moving to California, she eventually performed in over 50 mainstream porn films.

 It was reported that Moran was making nearly $15,000 each month through her work in the porn business, along with receipts from her successful website.
 However, in October 2006, she became a Christian and announced that she was leaving the sex industry.
 Moran recounts her conversion during a visit to her boyfriend:

 During my [visit, I went to one of his shoots].
 While there, one of his friends got a text message … guys there started passing it around laughing.
 I asked what they were looking at and they told me it was one of their wives posing topless.
 Out of nowhere I got really angry and I said I would hope that when I'm married that my husband would not be passing around pictures of me topless or nude.
 Everybody started laughing, but the guy to my left said "when I get married I wouldn't show pictures like that to anyone".
 I was in shock!
 Later on that day, he and I started talking.
 He asked me what I did for a living.
 I said modeling.
 He asked me what kind and kept prying.
 Eventually I told him I did pornography.
 He said he knew already and that my boyfriend had told the guys and then he asked me if I believed in God.
 I told him yes and he proceeded to preach the Gospel to me.
 I started crying and he asked me if I wanted to rededicate my life.
 I said yes.
 [After that], I didn't do any more shoots and stopped accepting any income from pornography.